Gaël Monfils: 2008: French Open semifinals

-2009: Top 10, second ATP title and first Masters final
+2009: Top 10, second ATP Tour title and first Masters final

 Monfils played his first tournament at the Qatar Open and caused a two-set upset in the quarterfinals against Rafael Nadal.
 Monfils lost to finalist Andy Roddick in three sets, after being up a break in the first set and losing it.
 At the 2009 Australian Open, Monfils lost to fellow Frenchman Gilles Simon in the fourth round, retiring due to a wrist injury.
-At the Abierto Mexicano Telcel, Monfils lost in the final to Nicolás Almagro.
-Monfils competed at the 2009 Monte Carlo Masters, losing in the first round to Janko Tipsarević in straight sets.
+At the Abierto Mexicano, Monfils lost in the final to Nicolás Almagro.
+Monfils competed at the Monte Carlo Masters, losing in the first round to Janko Tipsarević in straight sets.

 His recent knee injury, caused by Osgood-Schlatter disease, resulted in his withdrawal from both the Rome Masters and the Madrid Masters.
 However, he competed at the French Open and easily won his first-round match against Bobby Reynolds.
 He then completed another straight-set victory in the second round by overcoming Victor Crivoi.
 In the third round, Monfils beat Jürgen Melzer in four sets.
 Against Melzer, Monfils made one of the most spectacular plays of the tournament, hitting a diving shot back to Melzer, sliding to save another point of Melzer and then putting the point away.
 He then played a much-anticipated fourth-round match against Andy Roddick, who made 28 unforced errors en route to losing to Monfils in straight sets.
 Monfils then lost, as in the previous year, to Roger Federer, this time in the quarterfinals.

 Monfils withdrew from Wimbledon due to a wrist injury.
 Monfils returned to competition at the Canadian Masters.
 In his first-round match, he defeated Marat Safin.
 He then lost to qualifier Juan Carlos Ferrero in his second match, ending his Masters tournament campaign.
 At the 2009 US Open, he lost to world No. 3 Rafael Nadal in the fourth round in four sets.
 However, Monfils would bounce back from that defeat by winning the Open de Moselle.
 As the No. 1 seed, he ended up facing Philipp Kohlschreiber in the final and won in two sets.
 Despite suffering from jetlag, Monfils also made the quarterfinals at the Malaysian Open, held in Kuala Lumpur, where he was beaten in straight sets by Nikolay Davydenko.

 At the Japan Open, Monfils reached the semifinal stage, losing to eventual champion Jo-Wilfried Tsonga.
 His next tournament was the Shanghai Masters, losing against Ivan Ljubičić in the third round.
 He lost the first set and then was forced to retire with a back injury.
 At the 2009 Paris Masters, Monfils made his first Masters final, where was defeated by Novak Djokovic.